Best Known For

 Answer questions and see how you rank against other players.Play Now

 Sid Caesar was born in 1922 in Yonkers, New York.
 The son of immigrants, Caesar worked as a musician during the Great Depression.
-At the start of World War II, he joined the Coast Guard and was stationed in Brooklyn, playing military revues.
+At the start of World War II, he joined the U.S. Coast Guard and was stationed in Brooklyn, playing military revues.
 In the 1940s, Caesar developed a nightclub act on Broadway, which he turned into the popular and Emmy Award-winning television program Your Show of Shows.
 He also appeared in the Grease film musicals.
+Caesar died at the age of 91 on February 12,

-Caesar made his way to Broadway two years later in Make Mine Manhattan.
+Caesar made his way to Broadway two years later, landing a role in Make Mine Manhattan.
 This popular revue helped him make the leap into an emerging medium—television—the following year.
-Caesar starred in the variety show The Admiral Broadway Revue alongside Imogene Coca and Marge and Gower Champion.
-While this program didn't last long, Caesar's next effort would make television history.
+Caesar also starred on the variety show The Admiral Broadway Revue alongside Imogene Coca and Marge and Gower Champion.
+While this program didn't last long, the actor's next effort would make TV history.

-After Your Show of Shows ended in 1954, Caesar moved on to his next successful television project: Caesar's Hour.
-He won his second Emmy Award for his work on this variety show in 1957.
-Reuniting with Imogene Coca, he starred in another entertainment program, Sid Caesar Invites You.
-Sadly, this show proved to be short-lived.
+After Your Show of Shows ended in 1954, Caesar moved on to his next successful TV project: Caesar's Hour.
+He won his second Emmy Award for his work on the variety show in 1957.
+Reuniting with Imogene Coca yet again, he went on to star in another entertainment program, Sid Caesar Invites You.
+Unfortunately, the project was short-lived.

-In the early 1960s, Caesar returned to Broadway in the musical comedy Little Me.
-He received much praise for his performance, including a Tony Award nomination.
-Caesar made another attempt to recapture his earlier TV success with The Sid Caesar Show in 1963, but the program failed to catch on with viewers.
+In the early 1960s, Caesar returned to Broadway with a role in the musical comedy Little Me.
+He received a great deal of praise for his performance, including a Tony Award nomination.

 profile name: Sid Caesar profile occupation: